YinkaOlusola/Improving_News_Classification_using_RNN/README.md

 ## Introduction

- In this project, I've explored the fascinating field of natural language processing (NLP) and machine learning to develop a powerful news classification system.
+ In this project, I explored the fascinating field of natural language processing (NLP) and machine learning to develop a powerful News classification system.

  <br>

 The proliferation of news articles across various online platforms presents a challenge in efficiently categorizing and organizing information.
 Traditional methods often fall short in handling the nuances and complexities of natural language.
-To address this, I've leveraged the capabilities of recurrent neural networks (RNNs), a class of artificial neural networks designed to handle sequential data.
+To address this, I leveraged the capabilities of recurrent neural networks (RNNs), a class of artificial neural networks designed to handle sequential data.

 <br>

-Using a dataset consisting of news articles from diverse sources, I've trained and fine-tuned RNN models to accurately classify news articles into different categories, such as politics, sports, technology, and entertainment.
-Through meticulous preprocessing, feature engineering, and model optimization, I've strived to achieve high accuracy and robustness in classification tasks.
+Using a dataset of news articles from diverse sources, I trained and fine-tuned RNN models to accurately classify news articles into different categories, such as politics, sports, technology, and entertainment.
+I strived to achieve high accuracy and robustness in classification tasks through meticulous preprocessing, feature engineering, and model optimisation.

 <br>